OpenSourceEconomics/epp_topics/src/epp_topics/metrics_ml/sklearn_intro/screencast/slides.md

 Above 70th      0.399678      0.600322

 ```

 </div>
 <div>

 - Rows are the true labels

 - Columns are the predictions

-- The rows always sum to 1
+- Rows sum to 1

 - Diagonal elements show the share of correctly classified examples in each category

-- Element `["Above 70th", "Below 70th"]`: 39.9678 \% of observations with true
+- Bottom right element: 40 \% of observations with true
-  label `"Above 70th"` got missclassified as `"Below 70th"`
+  label `"Above 70th"` got misclassified as `"Below 70th"`

 </div>
 </div>

 ---

-layout: center
+## layout: center
----

 # A note on the different scores